givasile/effector/effector/calm/README.md

 ## Package Installation

-To install the CALM package and its dependencies, follow the steps below.
+To install the CALM package (as effector module) and its dependencies, follow the steps below.

 ### Set Up a Python Environment